 The orders are created and processed by the ordinary payment flow, and listed in the ordinary order list with an icon (a clock) indicating that they are part of a series of recurring orders.

-By default, the task is run hourly, but you can click it to customize it to your scenario.
+By default, the task is run every 5 minutes, but you can click the dropdown to customize it to your scenario.
 Be careful not to overload your server, though.

 In order to set up automatic recurring payments, a recurring order stores a token from the payment provider using the saved cards functionality.
 If the saved card is not named by the user on creation, it will be named automatically using the ID of the base recurring order.